10 Creative Ways to Repurpose an Old Door

 10. Create an Outdoor Planter Display

-Safety should always be a priority when tackling any DIY Home Improvement Project so if you aren’t the handiest person, make sure you have someone help you especially when it comes to working with any saws or cutting utensils.
+Safety should always be a priority when you repurpose an old door.
+So if you aren’t the handiest person, make sure you have someone help you especially when it comes to working with any saws or cutting utensils.
 Vintage doors can be heavy and hard to maneuver so having a friend work with you on the project is a good idea.

 If you are sanding down the old door before repurposing it and/or before possibly painting it, it’s a good idea to wear protective googles and even a facemask.
 This would protect your eyes and lungs from any small dust particles you create, and should the door be very old, it runs the risk of containing lead paint.
 After sanding, use a damp cloth to wipe down the door and be sure to keep the dust as contained as possible while the project is in process.
 This will make any painting you do go more smoothly as well.

 Examine the door completely!
 Before you start tackling your project, make a thorough examination of the door to make sure there are no loose pieces or shards of wood that could catch on your body or give you a pesky splinter.
 Also check for old nails or screws that may be sticking of the door as well.
 If the door you are using contains any glass, make sure that it is secure within the door and doesn’t have any exposed edges that could cut you or others in your home.